-Return the counterfoil of the prescription document indicating the medication you require at reception (A box is provided on the reception desk).
+Return the counterfoil of the prescription document indicating the medication you require to reception or post in the letter box adjacent to the surgery entrance door.

 - By Post:

 Post (using a secure, tracked service) the counterfoil of the prescription document indicating the medication you require to the Surgery, please allow at least one weeks notice if using a first class stamp.

 Due to the possibility of errors, requests for repeat prescriptions will not be taken over the telephone.

 If you run out of your repeat medication whilst the surgery is open please contact us.
 If you run out when we are closed please telephone 111.

 Your prescription will be available to collect after 4pm, 3 working days after the request was made.